Stephen A. Radin

 Stephen Radin

-Steve’s litigation practice focuses largely on shareholder derivative and class action litigation and stockholder books and records demands.
-He has won over 50 motions to dismiss (and affirmances of rulings granting motions to dismiss) in shareholder derivative actions alleging breaches of fiduciary duty by directors and officers of some of the largest and most prominent corporations in the United States, in state and federal courts throughout the country.
-These include actions against directors and officers of companies such as Aeropostale, AIG, Allstate, American Airlines, American Realty Capital, BearingPoint, Computer Sciences, ExxonMobil, Fairway, Francesca’s, General Electric, General Motors, iStar, Kid Brands, LaBranche, Lehman Brothers, Lululemon, Signet Jewelers, Trinity Industries, and WalMart – in multiple cases for AIG, Fairway, GE, GM, LaBranche, and Lululemon.
+Steve’s litigation practice focused largely on shareholder derivative and class action litigation and stockholder books and records demands.
+He won over 50 motions to dismiss (and affirmances of rulings granting motions to dismiss) in shareholder derivative actions alleging breaches of fiduciary duty by directors and officers of some of the largest and most prominent corporations in the United States, in state and federal courts throughout the country.
+These included actions against directors and officers of companies such as Aeropostale, AIG, Allstate, American Airlines, American Realty Capital, BearingPoint, Computer Sciences, ExxonMobil, Fairway, Francesca’s, General Electric, General Motors, iStar, Kid Brands, LaBranche, Lehman Brothers, Lululemon, Signet Jewelers, Trinity Industries, and WalMart – in multiple cases for AIG, Fairway, GE, GM, LaBranche, and Lululemon.
 As noted in The American Lawyer’s Litigator of the Week column on July 16, 2021, Steve’s most recent win for GE was “the 17th Radin has scored for GE in derivative litigation dating back to the 1980s.”
 Steve also has led numerous non-public representations resolving stockholder demands without litigation.

 Steve is the author of The Business Judgment Rule: Fiduciary Duties of Corporate Directors, a four-volume, 6,000-page treatise that has been cited in over 100 judicial decisions, for which Steve received a Burton Award for Legal Achievement in 2011, given to lawyers who exhibit excellence in legal writing, in the category “Best Authoritative Book By A Partner In A Law Firm” at a ceremony in the Great Hall of the Library of Congress.
 This is one of three Burton Awards for Legal Achievement awarded to Steve, the first coming in 2005 for The New Stage of Corporate Governance Litigation: Section 220 Demands, published in the Cardozo Law Review, 26 Cardozo L. Rev. 1595 (2005), and described as “an excellent discussion and analysis” of Section 220 jurisprudence by the Delaware Supreme Court in Seinfeld v.
 Verizon Communications, Inc., 909 A.2d 117, 120 n.12 (2006).
 Steve’s third and most recent Burton Award came in 2018 for an article entitled Fiduciary Duties of Corporate Directors in Uncertain Times commissioned by Columbia Law School’s Millstein Center for Global Markets and Corporate Ownership at the request of participants in the Center’s General Counsel Corporate Governance Summit.